 1. Cure (optional but recommended, especially if storing for months): Give each leg an aggressive four-fingered pinch of coarse kosher salt and refrigerate for 24 hours.
 That's all.
 Do you want to add flavors?
 Add them now.
 Thomas Keller prefers a simple confit, salt, pepper, maybe some thyme and garlic.
 I've decided to be aggressive with the seasonings (above): plenty of toasted and coarsely cracked black pepper and coriander, brown sugar, garlic and some oregano and thyme for depth of flavor.
 I'm in Detroit working with Brian today on Salumi, so these will be on the cure for several days, all the better.

-2. Rinse and cook: Rinse off the cure and seasonings, return them to the pot, cover them with fat (I use olive oil, gives it a great flavor; they need to be completely covered), and put them in a 180 degree oven for 10 to 12 hours.
-(UPDATE: See Donna's shot of confit immediately after cooking.)
+2. Rinse and cook: Rinse off the cure and seasonings, return them to the pot, cover them with fat (I use olive oil, gives it a great flavor; they need to be completely covered), and put them in a 20 degree oven for 6 to 8 hours.

 3. Chill and reheat: Allow them to cool submerged in the fat for at least 24 hours, but the longer you wait, three to four months is optimal, the better.
 Reheat them in a hot oven till the skin is crisp and the meat is heated through.
 (Olive oil can be reused for vinaigrettes, warm for a duck confit salad, for instance; use your imagination.)